 But it does show criminal intentions.

-Look, you've got the Never Trumper people, and I've said about all I can say to them because they're making a choice.
+Look, you've got the never Trumper people, and I've said about all I can say to them because they're making a choice.

-They're gonna sabotage Trump, and I say they own Hillary's Supreme Court nominees.
+And I say they own Hillary's Supreme Court nominees.

 They own what these unvetted refugees will do to Americans and the jobs they'll take.